microsoft/MixedReality-UXTools-Unreal/Docs/InputSimulation.md

      Note that these bones do not necessarily have to deform the mesh, they only define the simulated joint positions.
      However, the joint bones should be aligned with the visible mesh to avoid confusion.
-   * Animation poses for the relevant hand gestures: Flat, Poke, Pinch, Grab, PalmUp, etc.
+   * Animation poses for the relevant hand gestures: Flat, Relaxed, Poke, Pinch, Grab, PalmUp, etc.
 1. The FBX file is imported, generating a mesh, skeleton, material(s), and animation assets.
 1. Open the hand animation asset that contains the desired hand poses.
 With `Create Asset > Create PoseAsset > Current Animation` create a pose asset that can blend between the various hand poses.
-1. Open the new pose asset and rename the relevant poses with meaningful names, e.g. "Flat", "Pinch", "Poke".
+1. Open the new pose asset and rename the relevant poses with meaningful names, e.g. "Flat", "Relaxed", "Pinch", "Poke".
 1. Open the `InputSimulationHands_AnimInstance` asset.
 This is the animation blueprint that drives the skeletal animation.
 In the AnimGraph find the PoseAsset blend node and in the Details panel change the linked pose asset to the one created above.